 Family rooms and suites available in the boutique Berry Inn.
 Stay in converted stables with contemporary modern décor.

 Address: 72 – 76 Queen Street Berry

-The Berry Village Boutique Motel is a 4 star 24 room boutique hotel offering family rooms, deluxe Queen and King rooms, sun terrace, pool and bar.
+The Berry Village Boutique Motel is a 4-star 24 room boutique hotel offering family rooms, deluxe Queen and King rooms, a sun terrace, a pool and a bar.